ValeriuOlar/Data-Centric-Dev/README.md

 3. [Ajax Pop up effect to be added]( https://www.w3schools.com/xml/ajax_intro.asp)
 4. [Bootstrap 4.0.0]( https://getbootstrap.com/docs/4.0/getting-started/introduction/)
 5. [JavaScript jQuery]( https://www.w3schools.com/js/default.asp)
+## Optional:
+### jQuery, d3.js, crossfilter and/or dc.js, any  JavaScript libraries, SaSS, external APIs.

 ## Features
 The site is coded in CSS to be Mobile and desktop friendly, it has Bootstrap with an extra JavaScript action functions added so it will create a smoother scrolling effect.